-Georg Lukács (1972 [1923]) argued that Marxism maybe expanded and reinforced as a proper method of study but all attempts to 'improve' it can end in nothing else but its banal transformation into eclectics.
-He was right from the point of view of wholeness of Marxism.
-While from the point of survival and preserving influence he was wrong.
-In our opinion, Marxism will be rather relevant not as a unified theory but so to say 'in parts', for example, if some of its achievements in methodology, ontology and terminology will be employed with proper interpretation and through its major subjects-ideologems (capitalism, classes, exploitation, and alienation).
+Georg Lukács (1972 [1923]) argued that Marxism can be expanded and reinforced as a proper method of study but all attempts to 'improve' it may end in nothing else but its banal transformation into eclectics.
+In terms of integrity of Marxism, he was right.
+In terms of survival and maintaining influence, though, he was wrong.
+In our opinion, Marxism will be rather relevant not as a unified theory but so to say 'in parts', for example, if some of its achievements in methodology, ontology and terminology will be employed with proper interpretation and through its major subjects-ideologems (capitalism, classes, exploitation, alienation).
 Thus, Marxism and historical materialism can remain influential only in combination with other theories.